ariary/magnet/README.md

 The library is built to fetch predefined files of interest from a remote device.
 It assumes that an HTTP endpoint is listening when the program is launched.

+**Program execution on target will stealthy provide you the files you ask for.**

 You have 2 possibilities:
 * [Hide exfiltration in your program](#-inject-magnet-in-your-go-program)
 * [Use the standalone `magnet` executable](#-standalone)